 This is something that would be voluntary, says Atilla, adding she doesn’t see any means of enforcing restrictions on dog breeders.
 “Unfortunately, I don’t think it’s realistic for someone to say, ‘You know what, you shouldn’t breed French bulldogs anymore because they have shmushed faces.’”

-Dr. Aylin Atilla is an assistant professor in the Faculty of Veterinary Medicine at the University of Calgary.
+Dr. Aylin Atilla, DVM, is an assistant professor in the Faculty of Veterinary Medicine at the University of Calgary.
 She is a board certified small animal surgeon (Diplomate American College of Veterinary Surgeons – acvs.org) and spent 6 years in private practice before following her passion and starting to teach at the University of Calgary in late 2013.
 She is currently engaged in research looking at simulators to enhance student teaching as well as looking at intraosseus catheters and fluid delivery to dogs and the most appropriate way to close tissue layers in cats.
 She has a special interest in soft tissue surgery (including airway surgery, surgery for reconstruction of wounds and to remove tumors) as well as neurosurgery.